sylsau/ffmpeg-bulk/README.md

 `./wewlads.sh`
 * Executes the newly created script and convert every single *.flac* file to *.opus* files.

-`ffmpeg-mass-conv.sh -xi .wav -xo .flac -o wewlads.sh cdda_list.txt -e`
+`ffmpeg-mass-conv.sh -xi .wav -xo .flac cdda_list.txt -e`
-* Creates a ffmpeg script named *wewlads.sh* which converts each listed *.wav* file to a *.flac* music file and directly executes it (`-e`) right away (equivalent to both previous commands put together).
+* Creates a ffmpeg script which converts each listed *.wav* file to a *.flac* music file and directly executes it (`-e`) right away, then prompts for its removal (equivalent to both previous commands put together plus `rm -i wewlads.sh`).

 #### Example of generated script: